abdalkader-okla/star-taxi/privacy-policy.md

-Privacy Policy for Star-Taxi  At star-taxi.net, accessible from info@star-taxi.net, one of our main priorities is the privacy of our visitors.
+Privacy Policy for ستار تكسي  At star-taxi.net, accessible from info@star-taxi.net, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by star-taxi.net and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.